ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### CloudSystem compliance approach

-The CloudSystem is deployed into the Agency’s environment and is under the scope of the Agency’s CIS
+The CloudSystem is deployed into the Agency’s environment and is under the scope of the Agency’s CISO.

 #### Security controls provided by the CloudSystem